-The most common forms of inspection machines are colour sorters, checkweighers and metal detectors but the range of inspection equipment available has grown hugely in recent years.
-The increased use of semi-automatic and fully-automatic systems is driven by the need to automate production and to remove the people from the line who as well as carrying out manual tasks also inspected products and packs visually.
+The most common forms of inspection machines are colour sorters, checkweighers and metal detectors, but the range of inspection equipment available has grown hugely in recent years.
+The increased use of semi-automatic and fully-automatic systems is driven by the need to make production more efficient and to remove the need for staff who carry out manual tasks as well as inspecting products and packs visually.

 Advances in technology have also increased the range of inspection tasks which can be performed.
-For instance while conventional metal detectors were limited to detecting ferrous metal which is magnetic and/or conductive, different technologies (mainly X-ray) mean it is now possible to detect bone, glass, wood, fibres and most non-ferrous metals as well.
+For instance, while conventional metal detectors were limited to detecting ferrous metal which is magnetic and/or conductive, different technologies (mainly X-ray) mean it is now possible to detect bone, glass, wood, fibres and most non-ferrous metals as well.
 Enhanced vision systems now allow for precise and accurate inspection of pill and blister packs and verification of food stuffs.

-Verification of the weight of a filled package using a checkweigher is an important legal metrology process but in addition the checkweigher may be an integral part of a labelling or product filling system.
-(See also Labelling and Form Fill Seal pages).
+Verification of the weight of a filled package using a checkweigher is important for legal compliance, but in addition the checkweigher may be an integral part of a labelling or product filling system.

-Other inspection machines carry out functions such as checking pack integrity for leaks, checking fill levels and even checking the temperature of a product in the pack without destroying the pack.
+Other inspection machines carry out functions, such as checking pack integrity for leaks, air-tightness, vacuums, fill levels and even the temperature of a product in the pack – all without destroying the pack or damaging the product.

 Inspection machines are used in all end user sectors, including food, beverage, pharmaceutical, toiletries & cosmetics, and household chemicals.
 Some kinds of inspection are more common in some sectors than others or even unique to a particular industry (for example missing or broken pill detectors in the pharmaceutical sector).

-In the pharmaceutical industry a range of inspection systems have also been developed to check that batch codes are present and legible and to check that every packaging component is correct for the product being packed.
+In the pharmaceutical industry, a range of inspection systems have also been developed to check that batch codes are present and legible and to check that every packaging component is correct for the product being packed.
 Legislation fuels the need to do so, including the EU’s Falsified Medicines Directive.